KSDunne/statement_beauty/README.md

 3. Edit blogs I made, so that I don't feel like the content I post has gone out of date (Part of epic 2 and 6)
 4. Delete my blog posts if I wish to do so, so that I do not have to leave posts on the website forever (Part of epic 2 and 6)

-- As a site owner, I can:

-1. Allow comments to be shown to the casual website user, only if they have been approved
+5. Allow comments to be shown to the casual website user, only if they have been approved (epic 6)
-2. I can mark collaboration requests as read, so that I can see how many still need to be processed
+6. I can mark collaboration requests as read, so that I can see how many still need to be processed (epic 2)

 - As a potential collaborator, I can: